laseryuan/multi-airgap-os/docs/development.md

 ### Mount the usb
 ```
 mkdir /mnt/USB # if the directory does not exist
+sudo umount /dev/sdX1 # if the device is mounted automatically
 sudo mount -t vfat /dev/sdX1 /mnt/USB -o uid=1000,gid=1000,umask=022
 ```